A "Sharks Mouth" cable cutter.

 The enemy would do everything in its power to close the East Coast seaways and their mining offensive, by air and by sea was expected to intensified.
 Now more than ever the Wildfire III, Queenborough, Minesweepers had to keep the Thames Estuary, East Coast and Channel sea lanes open.

 Magnetic mines were fitted with timers and once dropped could be set to activate in 24, 48, 72 or 120 hours.
-They could also be set not to respond until one two or three ships had passed over them before they were armed.
+They could also be set not to respond until a number of ships had passed over them before they were armed.
 Minesweeper could, and often did, sweep a channel to have ships following behind in a “cleared” channel activate a “sleeping” mine which blew up sinking the ship .

 The job of the Wildfire III, Queenborough Minesweepers was constant and never ending.